-Where is Marlo is a Swiss label providing eco-friendly clothes in contemporary designs for kids aged 3 to 14.
+Where is Marlo is a Swiss label providing eco-friendly clothes in contemporary designs for women and kids aged 3 to 14.
 The brand was launched in 2015 by Anne-Sophie Bitz, a Swiss fashion designer, trained at the Ecole des techniques de l’habillement in Lugano (Switzerland).

 HOW IT ALL STARTED FOR WHERE IS MARLO:

 From the beginning, we aimed for soul.
 Strong and timeless designs defining our unique brand identity.
 But we could not ignore the human cost of some of the existing manufacturing processes… we wanted to embrace nature’s harmony by respecting the delicate balance between human beings and natural resources…

 With this in mind, a brand new little citizen of the world, Marlo, was born and the story began… a project combining creativity with thorough research to work in accordance with our core values.
 For Marlo came a custom-made universe, colourful, graphic and minimalistic.
 A world of unique design combinations inspired by man’s lost civilisations and nature itself.
 Marlo’s world had to be mysterious, wild and always full of surprises around the corner.
 We also imagined Marlo living in a better world, respectful of people and nature.

 OUR CREATIVE APPROACH: